 - Send a note to school upon your child's return explaining the reason for the absence.

 - If a phone call is not made or a note is not sent, the absences will be considered unexcused.
-When your child reaches six unexcused absences, you and your child will be refered to our Visiting Teacher for follow up.
-Additionally, a note sent with the student does not guarentee an "excused absence."
+When your child reaches six unexcused absences, you and your child will be referred to our Visiting Teacher for follow up.
+Additionally, a note sent with the student does not guarantee an "excused absence."

 To report an absent child, call the school office or email us using this Absence Reporting Form.